My Journey to God: I Came and Saw

 I am about to step out of the door.
 Suddenly, Jesus appeared just above my head.
 His feet are almost touching my forehead.
 “Do not go out,” he said.
 I get inside and close the door.

 That was a dream.
 A dream that I can still remember vividly as it repeatedly visited me when I was a child – four to six years old.
 Looking back, I believe God had planted the seed of my vocation in my heart from that time onwards.
-Growing up, our mother taught me how much we are all indebted to God.
-My parents were born Catholic.
-However, during my childhood, my parents were studying the bible with other Religion.
-From my mother, I learned the life story of Jesus here on earth and the reasons why the God the Father sent Him here.
+Growing up, my mother taught me how much we are all indebted to God.
+My parents were born Catholic, however they studied the bible with other sect and my father was baptized in it when I was four years old.
+I learned from my mother the life story of Jesus here on earth and the reasons why the God the Father has sent Him here.

-It was December of 1988, I went home from school with the accomplished application form from the Agustinian Sisters.
-During high school, my mother enrolled me in our Parochial School run by the Agustinian Sisters.
+On my fourth year in high school, Sr. Luningning, an Augustinian sister inspired me to enter the religious life.
+My mother enrolled me in our Parochial School run by the Agustinian sisters.
 So, I was introduced to the full Catholic Faith.
 My interest in the Eucharist grew as I frequently attended the mass and Religion Classes as a requirement.
-I got interested in the way of living of the Sisters running our school.
+I got interested in the way of living of the sisters running our school.
 I’ve got the impression then that the nuns are always almost perfect, like an angel – a miniature of Mother Theresa.
-In my senior years, I considered a Religious vocation.
+In my senior years, I considered a religious vocation.
 I wanted to be a nun!
-I was excitedly hoping to get the approval of my parents, by putting their signatures in that application form.
+I accomplished an application form for the Augustinian Missionaries of the Philippines (AMP) and was excitedly hoping to get the approval of my parents, by putting their signatures in my application form.

 “Maybe, you don’t love us, and you don’t want to help us.”
 In silence, that was the message I got from my mother when I told her that I want to enter the convent.
 Asking for her permission was not easy considering my responsibility as the second child in a big family with nine children.